pavelAleksiaichuk/rsschool-cv/cv.md

   2017 – Course work “Computing systems, networks and telecommunications”, 2017.
 Developed a LAN based on a dedicated server for 12 people in a 2-story building.
 2017 - Course work “Design of Information Systems”.<br/>
   ### Additional Information:
   2017, March – Participation in the 10th International Scientific and Practical Conference "Modern innovative technologies and problems of sustainable development of society" in Minsk branch of the Plekhanov Russian University of Economics.<br/>
   2017, march - Graduated courses CISCO “Routing and switching.
-Introduction to network technology and received a certificate”.<br/>
+Introduction to network technology and received a certificate”.

 ### Skills
 ### Basic Concept of Testing
 - Test case
 -Black box testing